GentlemanMC/wurst-plus-three/README.md

 ## Usage

-Right shift opens the GUI
+Right shift opens the GUI.

 '.' is the default prefix, to change this go to .minecraft\Wurstplus3\configs\default\BINDS.txt and change the top line